xs4free/hugo-travello-theme/README.md

 - [ ] Add minimal config.toml settings to readme
 - [ ] When multiple posts on the home-page contain a gallery, only shown images from one post in PhotoSwipe after clicking on a image
 - [ ] Add notify me support for comments
+- [ ] Fix post-comment to static-comments-to-git when javascript is disabled (form-submit button redirects page to Azure Functions).
+This works in StaticMan.
 - [ ] Implement [Facebook rectangular gallery style][16] image gallery
 - [ ] Add Disqus comments
 - [x] ~~Add post banner~~